SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2014-05-12-unity3dsamplesbeta-anoverview.markdown

 [![2D platformer](/Images/wordpress/2014/05/2D-platformer-300x190.png)](/Images/wordpress/2014/05/2D-platformer.png)

-Using very basic building blocks, this shows off the new Unity3D 2D sprite system&nbsp;with 2D physics.
+Using very basic building blocks, this shows off the new Unity3D 2D sprite system with 2D physics.

 \*\*Edit, by bad.
 This is purely a 2D system using all the fancy new features of the 2D sprite and animation system.

-&nbsp;

-&nbsp;

-&nbsp;

 An AI car scene

 [![AI Car](/Images/wordpress/2014/05/AI-Car-300x163.png)](/Images/wordpress/2014/05/AI-Car.png)

-&nbsp;

 Here you get a fully AI controlled car with realistic physics that will drive to wherever the user taps on the screen.

-&nbsp;

-&nbsp;

 ## A User controlled car scene